szabgab/perlmaven.com/sites/en/pages/my-variable-masks-earlier-declaration-in-same-scope.md

 On the other hand, writing `my $x` twice in the same scope just means that you try to tell the same thing twice to Perl.
 It is not necessary and usually it means there is a mistake somewhere.

-In other words, the warning we got is related to the <b>compilation</b> of the code and not the running.
+In other words, the warning we got is related to the **compilation** of the code and not the running.
 It is related to the declaration of the variable by the developer and not to the memory-allocation done by Perl during run-time.